HanCreate/SurvivalProject-Server/README.md

 # 12/05/2017
 * Fixed a bug where the guild points formula was not calculated correctly if there was less than 4 people in a lot of game modes.
+* Fixed a bug where the guild tab of people who joined a room was not updated correctly.

 # 11/05/2017
 * Added the @anger chat command.
 It sets the anger limit on and off.